Skip to main content

 After analyzing the gear choices of legends like Alex Webb, Bruce Gilden, Matt Stuart, Joel Meyerowitz, Fan Ho, and many others featured here, five systems clearly stand out.

-1. Leica M Series
+Leica M Series – Pure, Manual, Timeless

 Used by: Henri Cartier-Bresson, Alex Webb, Bruce Gilden, Matt Stuart, Joel Meyerowitz, Vineet Vohra

-• True manual control
+• Complete manual control and minimal distractions

-• Zone focusing mastery
+• Zone focusing mastery for decisive-moment shooting

 • Popular models: